-Swinburne currently has 15 designated Research Centres that cultivate strength in specific areas by concentrating resources (both human and instrumental).
+Swinburne currently has a number of designated Research Centres that cultivate strength in specific areas by concentrating resources (both human and instrumental).
 The Centres consist of groups of researchers that collectively have a demonstrable national or international profile.
 All of Swinburne's Research Centres can demonstrate an excellent record of scholarship, publication and research funding.

 - Centre for Advanced Internet Architectures

 - Centre for Human Psychopharmacology

 - Centre for Ocean Engineering Science and Technology

 - Centre for Sustainable Infrastructure

 - Industrial Research Institute Swinburne

 - The Swinburne Sarawak Reseach Centre for Sustainable Technologies